pngan/esp-flag-relay/README.md

 After connecting the power to the Flag Relay, the Hardware Reset Pin must be pressed on the ESP-8266 board, in order for it to start running.
 <img src="readme/IMG_5796.JPG" height="400">

+# Hardware Notes

+- ESP-8266 Micro controller, selected because it support 802.11g Wifi, and has 8 Digital Output Pins
+- AutoConnect library, to manage Wifi connection for the ESP-8266
+- HTML page sends raw HTML to the `ESP8266WebServer`.
+The button panel is simple and does not require HTML libraries.
+- Output stage uses `TIP-120` Darlington transistors to switch the current to each solenoid in the Flag Relay.
+These are cheaper to use than hardware relays
+- Power supply is 22V (positive centre), which is required by the Flag Relay solenoids.
+The same power supply is reduced to 3.3V using a Buck Voltage Converter

+# Circuit Diagram
+Circuit diagram drawn by https://www.circuit-diagram.org/